 Home > Medical > COPD The cough that never seems to go away...
 People used to speak about emphysema, or chronic bronchitis, but Chronic Obstructive Pulmonary Disease (COPD) is a collective term now used to describe several chronic lung diseases.
 Psychological aspects of living with COPD How you deal with COPD on a mental level will have an impact on your physical health.
 Check your emphysema risk Older people who do get this disease had the foundations for this disease laid decades before the first symptoms appeared.
 So young people need to read this too.
-Latest in COPD The cough that never seems to go away...
+Latest in COPD Doctors grow 'mini organs' in petri dish Doctors in the Netherlands are taking a novel approach to treat cystic fibrosis: They're growing miniature organs to test the viability of potential medicines.
+The cough that never seems to go away...
 People used to speak about emphysema, or chronic bronchitis, but Chronic Obstructive Pulmonary Disease (COPD) is a collective term now used to describe several chronic lung diseases.
 Sponsored by Breakthrough procedure brings hope for emphysema sufferers Doctors at Panorama Mediclinic Heart and Lung Unit recently performed the first Lung Volume Reduction Coil procedure in Africa, unleashing a fresh breath of air on the treatment of emphysema patients.
-Half of US adults with asthma or COPD still smoke According to federal health officials almost half of US adults over 40 suffering with asthma or COPD still smoke.
-Antibiotic linked to heart problems in COPD patients Study looked at clarithromycin use for lung conditions, but didn't prove cause-and-effect. load more Your COPD Guide Chronic obstructive pulmonary disease (COPD) is a chronic lung disease characterised by obstruction of airflow that cannot be fully reversed with inhaler medications, called bronchodilators.
+Half of US adults with asthma or COPD still smoke According to federal health officials almost half of US adults over 40 suffering with asthma or COPD still smoke. load more Your COPD Guide Chronic obstructive pulmonary disease (COPD) is a chronic lung disease characterised by obstruction of airflow that cannot be fully reversed with inhaler medications, called bronchodilators.
 The most common symptoms of COPD are breathlessness and persistent cough with sputum production.
 As the condition worsens, even daily activities such as walking up a short flight of stairs or the exertion of washing or dressing become difficult.
 This collection of diseases includes chronic bronchitis, emphysema and chronic obstructive airways disease.
 The importance of COPD as a global health problem cannot be overstated.
 What is COPD?
 How is COPD treated and monitored?
 What is the difference between COPD and asthma?
 Risk factors for COPD?
 Who gets COPD?